katmore/webhook/docs/phpdoc.md

-    $before : string
+    $before :

 __

 #### Type

-string -- The SHA of the most recent commit on ref after the push.
+-- The SHA of the most recent commit on ref after the push.

 # __